Viet281101/movie-website/README.md

-# For learn and pratice by myself
+# A small movie website

+To pratice and learning Html - CS - Javascript